valkalyne/demoplex/README.md

 copy demoplex.theme and demoplex folder to c:\windows\resources\themes\

-apply using secureuxtheme or ultimateuxthemepatcher
+apply using secureuxtheme or ultrauxthemepatcher

 use oldnewexplorer for uifile redirection